abhisekdutta507/documentation/javascript/what-is-de-structuring?/README.md

-# What is Destructuring?
+### What is Destructuring?

-## Destructuring in JavaScript is a syntax feature that allows you to extract values from arrays or properties from objects.
+Destructuring in JavaScript is a syntax feature that allows you to extract values from arrays or properties from objects.

-### Array Destructuring
+#### Array Destructuring

-#### Example:

 ```js
 const array = [1, 2, 3, 4];